 "How do I know when it's time to scale an influencer campaign?"

 Good question!
-From awareness and engagement to killer content, brands of all shapes and sizes are seeing results from creator campaigns.
+From awareness and engagement to awesome content, brands of all shapes and sizes are seeing results from creator campaigns.

-For many brands, maximizing the marketing impact of influencers means getting serious about scaling.
-This post breaks down what that means and signs that it’s time to push forward.
+For many brands, maximizing the marketing impact of influencers starts with getting serious about scaling.
+This post breaks down what that means and signs to push forward.

 What Scaling Your Influencer Marketing Means